Endogenous Product Design: A Linear Demand Approach: Introduction

 \section{Introduction}

 Consider the following setup.
-A firm wishes to maximise profits by strategically setting the price(s) and attributes of its good(s).
-Consumers derive utility from said good(s) based on those attributes; the attribute choices of the firm's competitors also shape demand elasticities and the intensity of price competition.
-We want to know how said firm may optimise their good(s)' attributes and what product differentiation and market structure are likely to arise as a result.
+A firm wishes to maximise profits by strategically setting the price(s) and characteristics of its good(s) within a product category.
+Consumers derive utility from said good(s) based on those characteristics; the product design choices of the firm's competitors also shape demand elasticities and the intensity of price competition.
+We want to know how said firm may optimise their good(s)' characteristics and what product differentiation and market structure are likely to arise as a result.
 How can we determine this?\\

-This paper develops a novel approach to modelling endogenous product design.
-I provide a novel micro-foundation for the structure of the price effects within a market, based on the product attribute choices of individual firms and the preferences of consumers.
-Such micro-foundation attempts to determine what is the best approximation to a latent price effects matrix if we assume it is partially a function of observable product characteristics.
-The main assumption is that the same attributes which drive goods utility also (at least partially) drive competition in the goods market.\\

-Quasilinear quadratic utility is a local second-order approximation to any well-behaved utility function, with well-behavedness depending on strict concavity, i.e. a negative definite Hessian.
-My proposed approach leverages this approximation and the properties of definite matrices to endogenise product design without affecting the non-singularity of the implied demand Jacobian.
-In guaranteeing positive definiteness in the face of changing attributes, the model always produces well-behaved individual demand functions, which can be used in profit-maximisation exercises yielding a unique price equilibrium and closed-form solutions.\\

-The model's novelty lies also in its application to any fixed number of firms and attributes.
-Market structure is purely endogenous; I assume no transportation costs, and no line (Hotelling, 1929), circle (Salop, 1979), or spoke (Chen and Riordan, 2007); no matching (Perloff and Salop, 1985); no consumer information heterogeneity or captivity (Varian, 1980; Butters, 1977); and no capacity constraints (Levitan and Shubik, 1972).\\

-In a multi-product monopoly setting for a single attribute, I find that monopoly profits depend only on the length/norm of the attribute vector, its intensity, not how it’s distributed across goods.
-With the same norm, a monopolist is indifferent between one all-encompassing product, a vertically differentiated ladder of goods, or many homogeneous products.
-If instead the monopoly determines more than one attribute, the paper shows an orientation incentive: monopoly profits rise when the different attribute vectors become more aligned.
-In the optimum, the attribute vectors are parallel.
-There is no incentive towards horizontal differentiation except in latent attributes not controlled by the monopolist.
-The intensities of each attribute are shown to nonetheless depend on a ratio, of the marginal utility each attribute yields to consumers over the contribution of said attribute to product competition.
-Greater attribute marginal costs and price sensitivity lower the intensity itself.\\

-In a multiple single-product firms setting, I consider two possible equilibria: attribute exclusivity, where each attribute belongs to exactly one firm and only one firm gets to load on said attribute; and attribute non-exclusivity where firms all load on the same attributes identically (i.e. a symmetric equilibrium).
-In all cases, I show that agents load on their attributes exactly as derived by the ratio of marginal utility to marginal contribution to competition.
-However, while under attribute exclusivity the intensities are identical to those imprinted by the multi-product monopoly setting for multiple attributes, under non-exclusivity the optimal overall intensity must be solved numerically - though we prove said solution is unique under the same conditions which make positive-intensity equilibria possible in the other settings.\\